 This webinar walks you through the basics of creating an OSF project, structuring it to fit your research needs, adding collaborators, and tying your favorite online tools into your project structure.

-This webinar will introduce the integration of JASP Statistical Software (https://jasp-stats.org/) with the Open Science Framework (OSF; https://osf.io).
-The OSF is a free, open source web application built to help researchers manage their workflows
+This webinar will introduce the integration of JASP Statistical Software with the Open Science Framework (OSF).

-Get to know the TVB graphical user interface and start your first simulation.
-The hands-on focuses on a brief introduction to the GUI of TVB.
+This hands-on tutorial focuses on a brief introduction to the GUI of TVB.
 You will visualize a structural connectome and use it for simulation.
 The local neural mass model will be explored through the phase plane viewer and a parameter space exploration will be performed to observe different dynamics of the large-scale brain model.